 Really?
 Sofia Vergara isn’t afraid to “show off her body”?
 Wow… don’t go out on a limb there, girlfriend!
 I can’t imagine why Sofia Freakin’ Vergara wouldn’t be afraid to show off her body… can you?
 What’s next?
 Blake Griffin “not afraid” to show off his dunking skills?
 Martin Scorcese “not afraid” to show off his directing skills?
 Stephen Hawking “not afraid” to show off his mad math skillz?
 Really, Shape?
 It all seems more condescending than inspiring to me.

-Of course, England just can’t do anything simply, and that’s where royal peculiars come in.
+England just can’t do anything simply, and that’s where royal peculiars come in.
 A royal peculiar is a church under the direct jurisdiction of the British monarch instead of a bishop.
 The most famous royal peculiar is the Collegiate Church of St Peter at Westminster, better known to most as Westminster Abbey.